One of the most debated topics among Canadian real estate investing beginners has got to be Cash flow.

 Look at the big picture.

-Another thing Canadian real estate investing beginners completely ignore is that equity that is being built up in the property each month.
+Another thing Canadian real estate investing beginners completely ignore is the equity that is being built up in the property each month.

 Every month that mortgage is being paid you are earning a few hundred dollars in equity as the mortgage is paid down.